DJagod/local/readme.md

-# My firts touch with GtiHub in practice
+# My firts touch with GitHub in practice
 I am learning how to use it in VS Code

+** This is my first lesson
+Yeah, I think it works